Juha Malinen

-Juha Malinen (born 16 July 1958) is a Finnish football coach with a total of 15 seasons at the highest level.
-Malinen manages the Finland under-21 national team.
+Juha Malinen (born 16 July 1958) is a Finnish football coach with a total of 20 seasons at the highest level.
+Malinen most recently managed Veikkausliiga club KTP.

 Managerial career

 Malinen was born in Oulu.
 He was coming to the end of his short career as a football player in 1978 when he decided to enroll as a student at the University of Oulu Department of Education.

 He started his career as a teacher just before he would have graduated, and thus didn't complete his studies.
 While working as a teacher he found himself yearning for a job where he could see more concretely the impact of his work.
 He soon became interested in football coaching.